How digital twins can transform the entire asset lifecycle

 It’s important to address the elephant in the room: organizational buy-in.

 In JB Knowledge’s 2021 survey of the construction industry, “employee hesitance” was the primary limiting factor in trying or adopting new technology.
 This is especially true for the field - where workers may reject counterintuitive apps and prefer pen and paper.

 It’s simple: for digital twins to effectively transform critical infrastructure, they need to make a field worker’s life easier.
 They need to be intuitive, mobile-friendly, integrated, and cloud-based - so information can be captured quickly and communicated with ease, wherever they are.

 This is where our shameless plug comes in.

 Our team at Unearth has partnered with Bentley’s powerful iTwin Platform to empower field workers with simple, digital tools - the power of digital twin technology in the palm of their hands.

-Or, you can try out Unearth’s intuitive data capture and illuminating map visualizations for yourself with a free trial.
+Or, you can try out Unearth’s intuitive data capture and illuminating map visualizations for yourself.

 Empower the field with a 30-day free trial of Unearth's Capital Construction solution

 Reduce delays, create accurate as-builts, and ensure a high-quality project turnover with the OnePlace™ platform.